-So, one of the only options is a USB-C to lightning cable like this.
+So, one option is a USB-C to lightning cable (for more options, see our separate round up).
 Once you take the hit, you're likely not to need another iPhone to MacBook cable for a while.

 Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter